OPS-Philipp/20-Abgabe02-Stattmann-Zepf/README.md

 - [Philipp Stattmann](https://github.com/OPS-Philipp)

 ### Project-description
-With this project, we've got introduced into the universe of JUnit.
 Within this project, we are supposed to learn working with JUnit 5 Testing and moreover getting in contact with Maven.
 There is a given Java-class with 3 bugs, which we have to find.
 We can do that with JUnit Tests.